A little escape can be a healthy thing

 Added on 09 March 2021

 Everyone wants to escape sometimes; it is natural that life will overwhelm us all at one time or another.
-The need to escape can be fleeting or long-lasting & is directly related to the ability to accept what is at hand.
-It is avoidance & a lack of ability to do so which leads us to wish to escape.
+The need to escape can be fleeting or long-lasting & is linked to an ability to accept what is at hand.
+It is avoidance & a lack of ability to do so that leads us to wish to escape.

-Often the wish or need to escape can be seen by the individual as wrong or be filled with guilt, but it should be realised that sometimes stepping back from what is bringing you down can be good medicine, as it allows for both a recharge.
-This distance can give new perspectives, both of which help with the matter of acceptance.
+Often, the wish or need to escape can be seen by the individual as wrong or be filled with guilt, but sometimes stepping back from what is bringing you down can be good medicine, as it allows for both a recharge.
+This distance can give new perspectives and help with the matter of acceptance.

-Life throws more than its fair share of stones to some.
-Lack of support from others can hinder life’s darker or frustrating times, & such time can also compound feelings of isolation.
+Life throws more than its fair share of stones at some.
+Lack of support from others can hinder life’s darker or frustrating times, & such times can also compound feelings of isolation.
 So, beware if you feel there is no one to talk to, as your view of the world may simply be blocking you.
-As escape can be found in simple things, even a chat with a friend can bring enough escape to give you a boost.
+As escape can be found in simple things, even a chat with a friend can provide enough escape to give you a boost.

 Stuck in escape mode?

-Smoking, drinking, drugs, food, bad relationships etc can all be the self-destructive means we take to escape but which can trap up in their own ropes, therefore leading us to lose track of what it was we originally wished to be free from.
-Yet this comes also from a fear of not being able to break free, a feeling that escape is not possible.
+Smoking, drinking, drugs, food, bad relationships, etc. can all be the self-destructive means we take to escape but which can get us trapped in their own ropes, therefore leading us to lose track of what it was we originally wished to be free from.
+Yet this also comes from a fear of not being able to break free, a feeling that escape is not possible.

-This all stems within the mind, solely & totally within the mind.
-The ‘I can't, I shouldn’t, I don’t know how’s, I’m not good enough’s & more which stand in our way.
-Sometimes also stems from feelings that escaping is the same as giving up.
-Yet giving up is not a bad thing, when you have tried everything then sometimes it is the only healthy choice & should be reframed as Letting Go.
+This all stems from within the mind, solely & totally within the mind.
+The ‘I can't, I shouldn’t, I don’t know how’s, I’m not good enough’s' & more, which stand in our way.
+It can also stem from the belief that escaping is the same as giving up.
+Yet giving up is not a bad thing.
+When you have tried everything, then sometimes it is the only healthy choice & should be reframed as Letting Go.

-A healthy person will understand that a healthy escape brings rewards, not just to the self but to those about them also.
-So, get your mental travel brochure out & plan how you should best escape what ails you for that all-important recharge & reboot.
+A healthy person will understand that a healthy escape brings rewards, not just to the self but to those around them also.
+So, pull out your mental travel brochure and plan how you'll best escape what ails you for that much-needed recharge and reboot.